Huber-group-EMBL/CSAMA_website/README.md

 # CSAMA Course Website

-This repository contains material for the CSAMA course.
-View example at https://csama2022.bioconductor.eu/ and the corresponding [GitHub repo](https://github.com/Bioconductor/BioC2020)
+This repository contains material for creating the CSAMA website.
+This can current be found at https://csama2023.bioconductor.eu/

 This was originally forked from the [Bioconductor Conference Template](https://github.com/mdozmorov/conference_template.git).